Online has become a vital component of the media mix for many advertisers, but is it the right fit for every market?

 While it may feel like we live in a world where everything we need is accessible with the push of a few buttons, the reality is the internet is an entirely different medium for hundreds of thousands of Canadians living in non-urban areas.
 It's accessed differently, functions differently and ultimately, it's used differently.

-In an effort to help advertisers understand the complexities that are introduced when online is used to deliver messages in mass form, AdCanada Media has assembled a collection of research that illustrates how access to the different forms of online service can vary significantly by geography.
+In an effort to help advertisers understand the complexities that are introduced when online is used to deliver messages in mass form, AdWest Marketing has assembled a collection of research that illustrates how access to the different forms of online service can vary significantly by geography.